Best kimchi in the UK reviewed

 Prebiotics

-Kimchi is fantastic for gut health because it contains prebiotics as well as probiotics.
+Kimchi is fantastic for gut health because it contains prebiotics as well as live cultures.
 Prebiotics are fibre which feed the good bacteria in your gut and help them multiply.
 The cabbage, garlic, onion and spring onion often in kimchi are all prebiotic vegetables.

 Read more about the benefits of prebiotics.